Extensions

 Extensions are resolved statically

-This example prints Shape, because the called extension function depends only on the declared type of the parameter s
+This example prints Shape, because the extension function called depends only on the declared type of the parameter s

 , which is the Shape